chef-boneyard/chef-web-docs-2016/includes_install/includes_install_push_jobs_server_ha.rst

       $ dpkg -i opscode-push-jobs-server_0.0.1+20130307070157.git.98.c04f587-1.ubuntu.10.04_amd64.deb

 #.
-Copy the entire ``/etc/opscode-push-jobs-server`` directory from the back end primary machine to all front and back end nodes.
+Copy the entire ``/etc/opscode-push-jobs-server`` directory from the back end primary machine to all front and back end machines.
 For example, from each server run:

    .. code-block:: bash